pypa/pip/docs/html/user_guide.rst

       into resolution errors and need a workaround while you're fixing their root causes, you can choose the old resolver behavior using the flag ``--use-deprecated=legacy-resolver``.

-      Per our :ref:`Python 2 Support` policy, pip 20.3 users who are using Python 2 and who have trouble with the new resolver can choose to switch to the old resolver behavior using the flag ``--use-deprecated=legacy-resolver``.
-Python 2 users should
-      upgrade to Python 3 as soon as possible, since in pip 21.0 in January 2021, pip will drop support for Python 2 altogether.

 5. **Please report bugs** through the `resolver testing survey`_.